Information for 2021-2022

 The module will be available to both second year and finalist students next year.

-Convenors: Dr Paul Botley (T1) and Dr Teresa Grant (T2)
+Convenors: Prof. Paul Botley (Term 1) and Dr Teresa Grant (Term 2)

-1 x 1 hour lecture weekly (Monday at 2); 1 x 1.5 hour seminar weekly
+1 x 1 hour lecture weekly; 1 x 1.5 hour seminar weekly.

 We will survey a wide range of early modern plays by Shakespeare and some of his most significant contemporaries such as, typically, Marlowe, Middleton and Webster.
 We'll explore the ways in which some of the major issues and themes dramatised in Shakespeare’s plays – for instance, love, war, sexuality, religion, law, race – function in an early modern context while continuing to challenge readers and spectators today.
 We'll read Shakespeare alongside other plays which compare and contrast in their treatment of these themes, to consider what is both typical and special about his work in its context.
 We'll consider how Shakespeare’s career developed (from early to late comedy, through history and tragedy) and investigate how later collaborators (directors, actors, adapters, audiences and readers) transformed the plays to be especially meaningful for them.

-The module aims are to read and analyse a wide range of Shakespeare's plays in different genres and periods of his career and the plays of selected other near-contemporary dramatists, so as to compare and contrast Shakespearean and non-Shakespearean early modern drama.
+The module aims are to read and analyse a wide range of Shakespeare's plays in different genres and periods of his career and a selection of the plays of near-contemporary dramatists, in order to compare and contrast Shakespearean and non-Shakespearean early modern drama.
 Students will critically analyse the plays: as literature; as texts for performance; and in their historical contexts (religious, social and political).
 You will also gain an understanding of a wide range of critical responses to Shakespeare and early modern drama and evaluate some of these in depth in your assessments.

 Learning outcomes and Assessments

-UNIT 2 (weeks 7-10, Autumn Term): KINDS OF HISTORY Shakespeare: Richard II, 1 Henry VI, Richard III, Coriolanus.
-Marlowe: Edward II
+UNIT 2 (weeks 7-10, Autumn Term): KINDS OF HISTORY: Marlowe, Edward II.
+Shakespeare: Richard II.
+Henry IV part 1.
+Coriolanus.

 Essential Primary texts (to buy, ideally):